|

 doing.
 And if money is involved, there's all the more pressure

+to justify it.'"
 The article includes key questions: "At

 what point does a contribution influence a museum's presentation